jywu20/Notes/Linguistics/English/cambridge.md

 Nilsson, Jens & Nivre, Joakim.
 2008.
 Dependency Parsing by Transformation and Combination.
 348-359.
 10.1007/978-3-540-85287-2_33.

 Pullum, G. K., & Rogers, J. 2008.
 Expressive power of the syntactic theory implicit in the cambridge grammar of the english language.
 In annual meeting of the Linguistics Assocition of Great Britain, University of Essex.

+Pullum, G. K. 2009.
+Computational linguistics and generative linguistics: The triumph of hope over experience.
+In Proceedings of the EACL 2009 Workshop on the Interaction between Linguistics and Computational Linguistics: Virtuous, Vicious or Vacuous? (pp. 12-21).

 Quirk, Randolph, Sidney Greenbaum, Geoffrey Leech, & Jan Svartvik.
 A Comprehensive Grammar of the English Language, Longman, 1985.